M9china/pdfparse_prototype/README.md

 This project is meant to allow users to upload pdf documents, abstract the contents, parse into json format and populate the form fields with corresponding information.

-## Introduction

-The induction process at Witwatersrand University is crucial for welcoming new employees and ensuring they are integrated smoothly into the organization.
-However, traditional onboarding methods may not always be engaging or effective in retaining information.
-Wits Gamification aims to address this challenge by leveraging gamification techniques to make the onboarding process more interactive and enjoyable for employees.

 ## Installation

 Follow these steps: